Ipsit97/SES_What/README.md

 Running the repository:
 1) Clone the repository using the link.
-2) Move to the directory where repository is cloned using "cd/<your path>"
+2) Move to the directory where repository is cloned using cd/....
+3) Run "npm install papaparse"
+4) Run "npm install chart.js"
-3) Run "npm start"
+6) Run "npm start"